FCM F1

-The Char Lourd
+The char lourd

 During the 1920s, France used a typology of tanks, classified according to weight.
-The heaviest class was formed by the Char Lourd, or "heavy tank".
-In the programmes of 1921 and 1930, no new tank was foreseen for this class, the Char 2C fulfilling the role of Char Lourd.
-The programme of 1926 led on 28 March 1928 to a Char d'Arrêt project of fifty tons, named after the fort d'arrêt, a solitary fort able to block enemy advance.
+The heaviest class was formed by the char lourd, or "heavy tank".
+In the programmes of 1921 and 1930, no new tank was foreseen for this class, the char 2C fulfilling the role of char lourd.
+The programme of 1926 led on 28 March 1928 to a char d'arrêt project of fifty tons, named after the fort d'arrêt, a solitary fort able to block enemy advance.
 As specified on 13 July 1928, it was to be armed with two high-velocity 75 mm guns in a single turret and protected by either 100 mm armour at three sides or by 150 mm armour at the front, the side armour being reduced to about 60 to 70 mm.
 The speed should be about five to six km/h in rough terrain, the suspension being unsprung.
 When conceptual studies by FCM had reached 100 tonnes, it was feared such a heavy vehicle would have insurmountable steering problems.
 By the end of July an articulated tank was foreseen, with a separate tracked motor and double gun module, each weighing about seventy to eighty tonnes and featuring 100 mm armour.
 In view of the novelty of such a construction, a more conventional alternative was studied in parallel, of a sixty-five tonne tank with a single 75 mm gun and protected by 120 mm armour.
 In February 1929 a choice had been made for the alternative design and adjusted specifications were formulated.
 On 20 April 1929 it was announced that no budget would be made available for constructing this type and on 17 May 1929 the study was terminated.

 In June 1929, the STCC (Section Techniques des Chars de Combat) began another heavy tank study, proposing a faster design with a Johnson track, an engine of 500 hp, a speed of 12 km/h, 65 tonne weight, a turreted 120 mm gun and 50 mm front protection.
 In January 1930, this was changed into a project for a 70 tonne tank, with a high-velocity 75 mm gun, 40 mm all-round protection and a great length of 9.35 metres.
 The design was soon discontinued and for many years no French super-heavy tank development took place.